groundmelon/my_message_package/README.md

 ```

 In the ```raw.py```, class name is ```Odometry```, which should be subsitituted with ```_my_message_package__Odometry```.
 But in the ```tmps_UQuR.py```, it is substituted with ```_nav_msgs__Odometry```, which causes the problem.

+The problem happens when the message script is dynamically generated.
+And rosbag filter will generate the message script dynamically.
+The stationary version is OK because it does not substitute class name.